AdobeDocs/commerce-operations.en/help/_includes/templated/release/packages/adobe-commerce.md

 Adobe Commerce uses Composer to manage PHP packages.

-The `composer.json` file declares the list of packages, whereas the `composer.lock` file stores a complete list of the packages (a full version of each package and its dependencies) used to build an installation of Adobe Commerce or Magento Open Source.
+The `composer.json` file declares the list of packages, whereas the `composer.lock` file stores a complete list of the packages (a full version of each package and its dependencies) used to build an installation of Adobe Commerce.

 The following reference documentation is generated from the `composer.lock` file, and it covers required packages included in Adobe Commerce 2.4.7.